Middle East Construction Chemicals Market Size and Share

 Construction chemicals are substances that are used to enhance the qualities of construction materials such as asphalt, concrete, mortar, grout, and mortar.
 These substances can be used to strengthen and extend the life of building materials, lessen shrinkage and cracking, enhance water resistance, and offer corrosion protection.
 Admixtures, sealants, waterproofing agents, curing compounds, and protective coatings are examples of typical construction chemicals.

 The construction chemicals market is segmented by product type, end-user industry, and geography.
 By product type, the market is segmented into concrete admixtures, surface treatments, repair and rehabilitation, protective coatings, industrial flooring, waterproofing, adhesives, sealants, grouts and anchors, and cement grinding aids.
 By end-user industry, the market is segmented into commercial, industrial, infrastructure and public space, and residential.
-The report covers the market size and forecast for five countries in the Middle-East region.
-For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).
+The report covers the market size and forecast for five countries in the Middle East region.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 By Product Type